joshdoe/gvsbuild/README.md

     * [msys2](https://msys2.github.io/)
     * [Python 3](https://www.python.org/downloads/windows/)
         * Python 3.6 and 3.7 tested. (install in C:\Python36 or use the --python-dir option to tell the script the correct location), or other package like [Miniconda 3](https://repo.continuum.io/miniconda/Miniconda3-latest-Windows-x86_64.exe)
+        * *Note*: This Python is only used for running the `build.py` script, and is not necessarily the same used, for example, to build Python bindings, unless the `--same-python` option is used. `--python-dir` can be used to explicity set the Python to be used, or specify `--python-ver` to have NuGet download that specific version.

 1. Follow the instructions on the msys2 page to update the core packages.
 The needed packages for the script (make, diffutils, ...) are download and installed automatically if not presents in the msys2 installation.